pramitmitra/SQL_PLSQL/README.md

 select first_name, last_name, department_id FROM EMPLOYEES WHERE DEPARTMENT_ID in(
 (select department_id from departments where location_id !=1700));

+## Correlated Subquery: Inner Query depends on value provided by external query.
+Inner query is executed multiple times, once per the external query

+### *List of employees that receive hight salaries than their respective departmental average.*
+### Note, inner query to execute multiple time for outher.
+Its a self join with employees table.

+SELECT EMPLOYEE_ID, SALARY, DEPARTMENT_ID FROM EMPLOYEES E1 WHERE
+SALARY > (SELECT AVG(SALARY) FROM EMPLOYEES E2
+WHERE E1.DEPARTMENT_ID = E2.DEPARTMENT_ID);

+## Multi-Column Subquery: returns more than one column
+### *Problem 4.
+Select Employees who earn just the minimum salary for their department.*

+select * from employees where (salary, job_id) in( select min_salary, job_id
+from jobs)

+## In-Line Query: When a multi-column sub-query is used in a from clause its called in-line view.
+### *Problem 5.
+How Many employees are assigned to each department, including department_id that comes from departments table.*

+SELECT * FROM (
+SELECT  DEPARTMENT_ID, COUNT(*) EMP_COUNT
+FROM EMPLOYEES
+GROUP BY DEPARTMENT_ID) emp JOIN DEPARTMENTS deps ON emp.DEPARTMENT_ID= deps.DEPARTMENT_ID;

+### *Problem 6.
+Select top salaries who doesn't earn commisions.
+SELECT * FROM EMPLOYEES
+WHERE COMMISSION_PCT IS NULL
+ORDER BY SALARY DESC

+### *Problem 6.
+Select top three (3) salaries who doesn't earn commisions.
+SELECT * FROM (
+SELECT * FROM EMPLOYEES
+WHERE COMMISSION_PCT IS NULL
+ORDER BY SALARY DESC)top_salaries
+WHERE ROWNUM <=3

 ## Select Top salary from Each Department
 SELECT MAX(SALARY) AS MAX_SAL, DEPARTMENT_ID FROM EMPLOYEES GROUP BY DEPARTMENT_ID ORDER BY MAX_SAL DESC;